Avalanche Skills Training

 Avalanche Canada’s Intermediate course emphasizing decision making in avalanche terrain

-This program is run over six days.
-The first three are classroom based (evening Zoom sessions).
-The next three are based out of the local (to us) Rockies region and the following two out of Golden/Rogers Pass.
+This program consists of one online classroom session and four days in the field.
+Two of those are based out of the local (to us) Rockies region and the following two out of Golden/Rogers Pass.
 This gives participants insight into very different snowpack regions as we have access to the Rocky, Purcell and Selkirk Mountain ranges.

 Our AST 2 program is your next step to understanding how to travel safely in the mountains.
 This program focuses on expanding on the AST 1 program with more advanced weather and snow evaluation and, a lot more time in the mountains with our professional guides observing and moving in and around avalanche terrain.